TvN Show

 tvN Show (stylized as tvN SHOW) is a South Korean TV channel, owned by CJ ENM E&M Division.

 The channel, then known as XtvN, was originally scheduled to launch on January 19, 2018, replacing XTM due to the latter's low ratings.
 Due to delays, the launch took place on January 26, 2018.
-The channel was relaunched with its current name on September 1, 2021, together with sister channel tvN Drama (formerly O tvN).
+The channel was relaunched with its current name on September 1, 2021, together with sister channel tvN Drama (formerly OtvN).

 The channel features shows that focus strongly on millennials, specifically targeting viewers between the ages 15 to 39.